andrewchambers/bupstash/doc/technical_overview.md

 Archivist attempts to avoid resending data when it has already been sent.
 On the client side, archivist maintains a cache of the last N hmac addresses that have been sent.
 On cache hit, we are able to skip the sending of the given chunk.
-This works in practice because during backups, we are often sending the same data many times sequentially.
+This works in practice because during backups, we are often sending the same data many times on a fixed schedule with minor variations.

 The send log is invalidated when the repository gc-generation changes.